« Back to Hardening profiles for systemd

 Applying this profile

-Open the unit file for nginx with the built-in editor.
+Open the service unit for nginx with the editor function.

 systemctl edit nginx.service